-Retiring your horse
+Retiring your horse - requirements

 Horse Passport Legislation Requirements when transferring ownership